A Guide to Getting Started with Microsoft Power BI

 Power BI Desktop

-Power BI Desktop is used by designers to import, transform, analyze, and visualize data using the components outlined in the previous section.
+Think of the application as an authoring tool, used to create and publish reports.
+Designers use Power BI Desktop to import, transform, analyze, and visualize data using the components outlined in the previous section.

-Power BI Desktop has three views to work within:
+Power BI Desktop has three main views:

-• Report: Build reports and visuals.
+• Report – Build reports and visuals.
 This page remains blank until the first visualization is added.

-• Data: Transform data using Query Editor.
+• Data – Transform data using Query Editor.

-• Model: Build relationships between tables with a drag and drop interface.
+• Model – Build relationships between tables with a drag-and-drop interface.

 Power BI Service